devoteamgcloud/dgc-learning-path-data-template/__materials__/chapter_06.md

 #### Staging basket table

 The `staging.basket` table is really hard to make.
-We therefore advise you to follow the following steps to create it.
+We therefore advise you to follow the those steps to create it.
-- start by creating a `staging.basket_temp` table with only the simple transformations from `raw.basket` (the transformations that are not specified just below).
+- start by creating a `staging.basket_temp` table with only the simple transformations from `raw.basket` (the transformations that are not specified below).
 For now set id_basket_header to NULL.
-- then dedupicate the detail on `product_name` updating the `staging.basket_temp` table in place (really, really hard).
+- then deduplicate the detail on `product_name` updating the `staging.basket_temp` table in place (really, really hard part).
-- create `staging.basket` table joining with `cleaned.basket_header` table to retrieve existing basket headers ids and keep the new header as `NULL`.
+- create `staging.basket` table joining with `cleaned.basket_header` table to retrieve existing basket headers ids and keep the new headers as `NULL`.
-- and update the `staging.basket` table in place to fill the NULL (new) basket headers with an incremental value starting from the last id known in the `cleaned.basket_header` table.
+- update the `staging.basket` table in place to fill the NULL (new) basket headers with an incremental value starting from the last id known in the `cleaned.basket_header` table.
-- to be clean, delete the temporary table `staging.basket_temp`.
+- to be clean, delete the temporary table `staging.basket_temp` if you create one.

-By the end you will have the completed the pipeline architecture with those files.
+By the end you will have completed the pipeline architecture for those files.

 #### GDRP